Best Secured Personal Loan Rates From 3.50% in September 2025

 • Credit-builder loan: You don’t actually borrow money with a credit-builder loan.
 Instead, you’ll give the lender a lump sum of money.
 Then, you’ll make monthly payments to unlock those funds.
 The lender will report your monthly payments to the credit bureaus, helping you establish credit history.

-How we chose the best secured personal loans
+How we chose the best secured loans

-We reviewed more than 9 lenders that offer secured personal loans to determine the overall best four options.
+We reviewed more than nine lenders that offer secured personal loans to determine the overall best four options.
 To make our list, lenders must offer secured loans with competitive APRs.
 We also considered the type of collateral each lender requires.
-From there, we prioritized lenders based on the following factors:
+According to our systematic rating and review process, the best secured personal loans come from Best Egg, Digital Federal Credit Union (DCU), OneMain Financial and Upgrade.

 Frequently asked questions